-A healthier take on Sloppy Joes.
-Made with lean ground beef and lots of hidden veggies, this is a hearty yet healthy take on the classic sandwich.
+This Healthy Sloppy Joe Recipe is made with lean ground beef and lots of hidden veggies.
+This is a hearty yet healthy take on the classic sandwich.
 Sweet, tangy, and satisfying!

 Like any other sloppy Joe recipe, these sandwiches are a combination of sweet and tangy.
 The mixture is flavored with brown sugar, Worcestershire sauce, ketchup, smoked paprika, and a splash of vinegar.
 It’s a savory and unique blend of flavors.

 I like to top my Sloppy Joes with pickles – give it a try!
 And if you can splurge for a few extra calories, a little grated pepperjack cheese on top is amazing!

 Dig in, get messy (er, sloppy), and enjoy!